 Prior to marketing a mobile app, the developer has a responsibility to ensure it meets Realm-specific rules and regulations.
 The security and privacy of information used by the app needs to be considered throughout the development of the app: planning, coding, and testing.
 Assessing the usability of the app helps ensure the app’s viability and adoption; testing must be population-relevant and demonstrate reasonable product usability by people with visual, auditory and motor disabilities.
 Establishing a system of customer support enables product defects and usability issues to be surfaced in a systematic way and helps users to effectively resolve problems related to use of the app.

 Regulatory Considerations

+Introductory text to be added.

 Conformance